oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

     ![Fork Repository](./images/fork-repository.png)

-With a working fork of the lab repository under your own account, clone the forked repository by running the below command.
+With a working fork of the lab repository under your account, clone the forked repository by running the below command.
 Remember to specify the flags `--single-branch --branch cloudbank` as shown below.
 With the flags, the command will only pull the files related to the lab:
 ```bash
 <copy>
  git clone --single-branch --branch cloudbank https://github.com/<username>/oci-react-samples